Booking (NASDAQ:BKNG) Price Target Raised to $2,370.00

-Booking (NASDAQ:BKNG – Get Rating) had its price target increased by Deutsche Bank Aktiengesellschaft to $2,370.00 in a report released on Thursday, The Fly reports.
-They currently have a buy rating on the business services provider’s stock.
+Booking (NASDAQ:BKNG – Get Rating) had its price objective increased by Barclays from $2,270.00 to $2,370.00 in a research report sent to investors on Thursday morning, The Fly reports.
+Barclays currently has an overweight rating on the business services provider’s stock.

-Other equities research analysts have also issued reports about the stock.
-UBS Group lowered their price target on shares of Booking from $2,800.00 to $2,285.00 and set a buy rating for the company in a report on Monday, August 1st.
-Bank of America upped their price target on shares of Booking from $2,200.00 to $2,250.00 and gave the company a buy rating in a report on Thursday.
-Mizuho lowered their price target on shares of Booking from $2,300.00 to $2,170.00 and set a buy rating for the company in a report on Thursday.
-Morgan Stanley lowered their price target on shares of Booking from $2,300.00 to $2,000.00 and set an equal weight rating for the company in a report on Monday, October 24th.
-Finally, Evercore ISI lowered their price target on shares of Booking to $2,400.00 in a report on Tuesday, August 9th.
-Eight analysts have rated the stock with a hold rating, twenty have given a buy rating and one has issued a strong buy rating to the stock.
-According to data from MarketBeat.com, the company presently has an average rating of Moderate Buy and a consensus price target of $2,474.50.
+BKNG has been the subject of several other reports.
+Jefferies Financial Group reduced their price objective on Booking from $2,700.00 to $2,250.00 and set a buy rating for the company in a research note on Thursday, October 6th.
+Deutsche Bank Aktiengesellschaft dropped their price target on Booking from $2,300.00 to $2,280.00 and set a buy rating on the stock in a research note on Thursday, August 4th.
+Mizuho decreased their target price on shares of Booking from $2,750.00 to $2,300.00 and set a buy rating for the company in a report on Thursday, August 4th.
+Susquehanna Bancshares dropped their target price on shares of Booking from $2,900.00 to $2,800.00 and set a positive rating on the stock in a research report on Friday, August 5th.
+Finally, Atlantic Securities reduced their price target on shares of Booking to $2,100.00 in a research report on Tuesday, August 9th.
+Eight investment analysts have rated the stock with a hold rating, twenty have assigned a buy rating and one has given a strong buy rating to the stock.
+According to data from MarketBeat.com, the stock currently has a consensus rating of Moderate Buy and a consensus price target of $2,474.50.

 Booking Price Performance